 Reviews Report

 A 16th birthday is a milestone birthday for many teenagers who are eligible to graduate from a learner’s permit to a driver’s license.
 This change presents a challenge for many parents when faced with adding a teen driver to their car insurance policy.
-A study by Bankrate.com provides a sobering figure for parents adding a teen to insurance — full coverage car insurance premiums increase an average of 151% when adding a 16-year-old teen driver.
+A study by Bankrate.com and other 2025 analyses indicate that adding a newly licensed teen to a parent’s full coverage policy typically raises premiums by roughly 70%–100% on average nationally, with higher increases for 16-year-old males and in high-cost states; in some scenarios, increases can exceed 120% (see Forbes Advisor, The Zebra, NerdWallet).

-With an average annual increase of $2,531 for adding a teen to a full coverage auto insurance policy, is there any way for parents to offset the cost?
+With such a large potential percentage increase layered onto already elevated auto insurance prices, is there any way for parents to offset the cost?
+Auto insurance premiums have climbed broadly in recent years as claim severity, parts and labor costs, medical inflation, and weather losses pushed prices higher (BLS CPI; Insurance Information Institute).
 Adding a teen driver to car insurance without intense premium increases requires taking advantage of discounts, utilizing safe driver programs, and being intentional with coverage limits.

 How to Add a Teen Driver to Your Car Insurance